Excelsior-Technologies-Community/PHP_Laravel12_Add_Filter_In_API/README.md

 <img width="628" height="67" alt="image" src="https://github.com/user-attachments/assets/a96d210a-4706-4026-86d4-a99cc79cba44" />

-# Now Adding Price shorting , id’s sorting and date sorting for high to low and low to high
+# Now Adding Price shorting , id’s shorting  in high to low and low to high and date filter for today , week and month .

 # Update api index method :